Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

-For more than two decades, the attorneys at Vindicate Law have been defending the rights of the accused in the Tacoma, Seattle, Bellevue and Everett Washington areas.
+For more than two decades, the attorneys at Vindicate Criminal Law Group have been defending the rights of the accused in the Tacoma, Seattle, Bellevue and Everett, Washington, areas.

-If you’ve been accused of an order of protection violation, assault and battery, domestic violence, molestation, sexual misconduct, child abuse, rape, or murder, the rest of your life hangs in the balance.
-You need a defense team that will be prepared and persuasive, and who will relentlessly pursue justice for you, which is why Vindicate Law encourages you to hire an experienced appellate attorney.
+If you’ve been accused of an order of protection violation, assault and battery, domestic violence, molestation, sexual misconduct, child abuse, rape or murder, the rest of your life hangs in the balance.
+You need a defense team that will be prepared and persuasive, and who will relentlessly pursue justice for you, which is why Vindicate Criminal Law Group encourages you to hire an experienced appellate attorney.

 If you face any of these charges, it’s vital to learn as much as you can, even before you select your legal team.
 Our criminal defense resources offer some answers to questions you may have: